Ritudey4512/Clone-of-Amazon/README.md

 Technologies Used:
 ___________________
-HTML – Markup for layout structure
+HTML – Markup for layout structure.
-CSS – Styling, layout, and responsive design
+CSS – Styling, layout, and responsive design.